 Before beginning my Commercialisation Fellowship, I probably would have defined innovation as simply being curious and trying new things to ultimately come up with new ideas, processes, materials, products, etc. A month into the Fellowship, I can certainly see that novelty alone is not what defines innovation.
 While novelty is still a core part of innovation, successful innovation should include strong motivations, such as benefiting society, and that the pathway to impact is a part of innovation itself.
 A novel idea alone is not enough.
 Innovation, therefore, should be at the core of university life, in both teaching and researchDr Michael Short, Lecturer of Chemical and Process Engineering

 Usually, you think of an idea and then do research around it.
-But now I am beginning to see how ideas can be shaped by potential adopters (industry) and I am looking forward to applying the soft skills I have learnt in future research developmentDr Femi Adeyemi-Ejeye, Lecturer in Video Technology
+But now I am beginning to see how ideas can be shaped by potential adopters (industry) and I am looking forward to applying the soft skills I have learnt in future research developmentDr Femi Adeyemi-Ejeye, Senior Lecturer in Video Technology

 I have learned that innovation is a long process, and that you need to start thinking early about who could help you, and how to get in contact with them.
 It takes time to build relationships with people in industry.
 I have learned a lot about writing Innovate UK bids, particularly how they need to be business focused in terms of how they are writtenDr Andrea Darling, Postdoctoral Researcher